Joaquin Phoenix: Relationships and family

 In 2012, Phoenix met Her co-star Rooney Mara.
 The two remained friends and began a romantic relationship four years later, during the making of Mary Magdalene.
-Their engagement was confirmed in July 2019 and the following year, the couple were reported to be expecting their first child together.
-On August 25, 2020 Mara gave birth to their son, named River Lee after Phoenix's late brother.
+They were engaged to be married in 2019.
+In August 2020, the couple had a son.
+In June 2024, they welcomed their daughter named Sparrow.
 They reside in the Hollywood Hills.
+In September 2024, Phoenix referred to Mara as his "wife" during an interview on the podcast Talk Easy.

 Phoenix has described his family life as simple.
-He enjoys meditating, watching documentaries, reading scripts and taking karate classes.
+He enjoys meditating, watching documentaries, reading scripts, and taking karate classes.
 He has a black belt in karate.

-Filmography and accolades
+Acting credits and accolades

-According to the review aggregator site Rotten Tomatoes and the box-office site Box Office Mojo, Phoenix's most critically acclaimed and commercially successful films include Parenthood (1989), To Die For (1995), Gladiator (2000), Signs (2002), Brother Bear (2003), The Village (2004), Walk the Line (2005), Two Lovers (2008), The Master (2012), The Immigrant (2013), Her (2013), Inherent Vice (2014), You Were Never Really Here (2017) and Joker (2019).

 Phoenix has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances: